Veterinary Public Health The Basics of State Veterinary Medicine

 - Assess a wide range of policies which promote public health.

 The course includes elements relating to the roles and responsibilities of a government veterinary service, the basic principles of legislative powers used in State Veterinary medicine, veterinary ethics, and certification, veterinary public health, epidemiology and investigation skills, principles of disease control, current animal health issues and animal welfare.

-All APHA vets are expected to complete this module.
+All APHA vets are expected to complete this course.
 For new recruits, the timescale should be agreed with your line manager.

-Non-APHA vets might be interested in completing this module if employment with APHA is an aspiration.
+Non-APHA vets might be interested in completing this course if employment with APHA is an aspiration.

 Veterinary Practice magazine

 Veterinary Practice magazine is home to the Official Vet column, providing OVs with the latest news and updates from APHA and Improve International as well as featuring interesting articles on topics relevant to the industry.

 How to gain an OCQ(V) qualification and become an OV